 In this 50-90 minute session, we lead audiences of up to 500 people at schools, companies and organizations to their own powerful realizations.

 Using phones and an anonymous platform, audiences submit their 'big lies' and other insecurities secretly.
 Their responses are filtered immediately and projected at the front of the room in massive letters.

 In that moment, you can feel a gasp of recognition as everyone realizes that they aren’t alone.
 Participants then respond back to the submissions verbally – not knowing who in the room it came from – offering messages of affirmation and hope, leading into a discussion about how we can build resilience and better support each other.

-This program was developed in collaboration with the Royal Canadian Mounted Police (RCMP) and a team of mental health experts in 2016 and has been hailed as life-changing countless times.
+This program was developed in collaboration with the Royal Canadian Mounted Police (RCMP) and a team of mental health experts in 2016, and it has been hailed as life-changing countless times.
 WYBL has been presented to over 150,000 students, teachers, parents, entrepreneurs and professionals across North America.
-Hundreds of institutions have used WYBL for a catalyst to build stigma-free cultures of openness, empathy and belonging.
+Hundreds of institutions have used WYBL as a catalyst to build stigma-free cultures of openness, empathy and belonging.

 By the end of the event, attendees will have:

 - A deep understanding of the of the pain and fears that their peers are experiencing

 - A normalization and acceptance of their own struggles

 - An inspired belief that sharing their struggles does not lead to shame